Subtransmission Grid Control via Online Feedback Optimization

-In this section, we present the Unicorn 7019 benchmark which is a real benchmark in the French subtransmission grid.
-We use it to show the performance of our \ac{OFO} controller.
-The benchmark is implemented in MATPOWER~\cite{zimmerman2010matpower} and Matlab Simulink through the toolbox SimulinkMATPOWER~\cite{SimulinkMatpower}.
-The grid model for the benchmark is the real French transmission and subtransmission grid, which consists of 7019 buses, 9657 branches, 1465 generators, and 907 tap changers.
-We simulate the steady-state behavior of the whole grid.
-That means whenever the controller has updated its control setpoints $u$, a power flow is solved.
-Afterward, all tap changers, which are not controlled by our controller, determine whether their secondary voltage is within bounds.
-Otherwise, they switch taps and the power flow is solved again with the updated tap ratios.
-This is done iteratively until no further tap changes occur.
-This mimics the operating behavior of the real power system.
-Figure~\ref{fig:blocaux} shows the Blocaux area, which is located in the north of France.
+In this section, the Unicorn 7019 benchmark is presented, which represents the real French subtransmission grid.
+It is implemented in MATPOWER~\cite{zimmerman2010matpower} and Matlab Simulink through the toolbox SimulinkMATPOWER~\cite{SimulinkMatpower}.
+The grid model consists of 7019 buses, 9657 branches, 1465 generators, and 907 tap changers.
+The steady-state behavior of the whole grid is being simulated.

+Figure~\ref{fig:blocaux} shows the Blocaux area, a portion of subtransmission grid that is located in the north of France.
+The Blocaux area consists of 31 buses, 58 branches, and there are 10 on-load tap changers on the transformers between the transmission grid (225~kV and 400~kV) and the subtransmission grid (90~kV).
+There are 42 wind farms with power ratings between 0.5~MW and 102~MW, and a total installed wind power of 1274~MW.

-The wind power exceeds the capacity of the grid, and during the summer of 2021, the wind farms were curtailed at a fixed level to prevent overloaded lines.
-This sometimes leads to unnecessary curtailment.\\ The task in the benchmark is to minimize the losses and active power curtailment in the Blocaux area using the active and reactive power injections of the wind farms and the on-load tap changers, while satisfying the grid constraints, i.e., voltage magnitude limits at the buses and power flow limits on the lines.
+The wind generation exceeds the power transfer capacity of the grid, and during the summer of 2021, the wind farms were curtailed at a fixed level to prevent overloaded lines.
+The task in the benchmark is to minimize the losses and active power curtailment in the Blocaux area using the active and reactive power injections of the wind farms and the on-load tap changers, while satisfying the grid constraints, i.e., voltage magnitude limits at the buses and power flow limits on the lines.